nats-io/nats-streaming-server/README.md

     --file_slice_max_bytes           Maximum file slice size - including index file (subject to channel limits) --file_slice_max_age             Maximum file slice duration starting when the first message is stored (subject to channel limits)
-    --file_slice_archive_script      Path to script to use if you want to archive a file slice being removed
+    --file_slice_archive_script      Path to script to use if you want to archive a file slice being removed --file_fds_limit                 Store will try to use no more file descriptors than this given limit

 Streaming Server TLS Options:
     -secure                          Use a TLS connection to the NATS server without